 “How do I even know what God has called me to?”
 I received this question in an email following my last post.
 Previously I wrote about 3 ideas you could use when God’s calling seems beyond your reach.
 I asserted that God calls all followers of Jesus.
 But I’m not saying that Jesus followers are all called into full-time church ministry.
 So, what is it then?
 God calls people to all sorts of things.
-But perhaps the best tool to help you find God’s calling is SHAPE created by Rick Warren.
+Perhaps the best tool to help you find God’s calling is SHAPE created by Rick Warren.
 This tool looks at the way God has gifted you and made you to give you a rounded understanding of who you are.

 The Bible makes it clear that God gives his followers spiritual gifts.
 There are different opinions about the exact number of gifts but they are always for bringing people into a deeper relationship with God.
 What spiritual gifts has God given you?